 - Improved productivity from workforce

 The pandemic has brought into sharp focus the issues surrounding air quality in buildings.
 Modern, energy-saving strategies have led to the prevalence of air recirculation, which is often used in contemporary buildings.
 Such air recirculation systems are often cited as the cause of Sick Building Syndrome (SBS) and are similarly likely to spread airborne pathogens such as Covid-19.

 A building with PRS installed is protected against many things detrimental to air quality.
-While the primary function is to deactivate airborne pathogens, it will naturally also have an impact on Volatile Organic Compounds (VOC) and SBS in particular.
+While the primary function is to deactivate airborne pathogens, it will naturally also have a significant impact on Sick Building Syndrome.

 Corporate Social Responsibility (CSR) and latterly Environmental, Social, & Corporate Governance (ESG) are forms of self-regulation which aim to ensure that a company’s actions have a positive impact on the environment, consumers, employees, and communities.
 While CSR aims for accountability ESG makes such efforts measurable.
 Many institutional investors are now focusing on companies with a strong ESG profile and there is a significant advantage to be gained when fund-raising for refitting existing stock or starting new developments.

 The positive impact of PRS on a building is obvious.
 It supports a company’s clean-air goals and demonstrates it is serious about air quality standards within the building, delivering a world class solution in an eco-friendly manner.
 Such actions will also reassure tenants and occupants that the building is safe to return to.

 Businesses in general are clearly at a crossroads as to how they will operate going forward.
 While there will be a concerted effort to get workers back to offices the advantages of working from home will still have an impact on how work lives are structured.
 PRS will be an important part of how businesses demonstrate that workers are safe to return.